Unfortunately, this website does not fully support the version of the browser you are using. Certain features may not be fully functional.

 The Rudin family controls one of the largest privately owned real estate companies in New York City.

 Founded in 1925 by Samuel Rudin and his siblings, and now led by the third and fourth generations, Rudin Management Company oversees the daily operations of 32 properties in New York City.
-The portfolio is comprised of 17 residential buildings totaling 4.7 million square feet and 15 commercial office buildings totaling 10.1 million square feet.
+The portfolio is comprised of 17 residential buildings totaling 4.7 million square feet and 14 commercial office buildings totaling approximately 9 million square feet.

 With a hands-on approach and over 600 employees, Rudin Management Company is dedicated to providing superior customer service and forging long-term relationships with both commercial and residential clients.
 With an emphasis on building and managing Class-A properties in New York City, the Rudin Family is committed to reinvesting in and enhancing its properties.